carreraprogrammer/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank
+I would like to thank to my family, my coding partners and Microverse, that are always pushing me to became my best version

 <p align="right">(<a href="#readme-top">back to top</a>)</p>